astracms/astracms/apps/web/src/content/pages/privacy.md

 ---
 title: Privacy Policy
 published: 2024-12-12
-description: Marble's Privacy Policy.
+description: AstraCMS's Privacy Policy.
 lastUpdated: 2025-09-18
 ---

-Marble ("we," "our," or "us") is committed to protecting your privacy.
+AstraCMS ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our service ("the Service").

 ## 1. Information We Collect